-Users slammed Microsoft Surface tablet over glaring disk space consumption issue.
-They believed, that the device’s operating system, ARM-compatible version of Windows called Windows RT consumed a little more than half of the on-board storage space available to the 32GB model, doling out only 15GB for files and application data.
-The situation was not very different on the 64GB model.
+Users slammed the Microsoft Surface tablet over the glaring disk space consumption issue.
+They believed, that the device’s operating system, ARM-compatible version of Windows called Windows RT consumed a little more than half of the onboard storage space available to the 32GB model, doling out only 15GB for files and application data.
+The situation was not very different from the 64GB model.
 Maximum 45GB was allotted!
-Consequently, an interesting disk space-saving technique WIMBoot, – a new deployment option, was introduced with the new Windows 8.1 Update.
+Consequently, an interesting disk space-saving technique WIMBoot, – a new deployment option, has been introduced.

 If Windows is deployed using this new technique on a device with 16GB or 32GB SSDs or eMMC storage, Microsoft says that it would leave over 12GB of free space.
 Earlier installation methods resulted in just 7GB of user-free space.
 The new deployment option, available for UEFI systems, called Windows Image Boot (or WIMBoot), follows a different approach than traditional Windows installations.

 WIMBoot is a full set of OS files that come installed on a special partition on the storage device and compressed.
 Any Windows user mulling over the idea of shrinking Windows 8.1 down to size, enough for an OS to consume a moderate amount of storage on tablets should find the WIMBoot option viable.

 Unlike archaic install processes involving extraction of compressed Windows files from an image (WIM), WIMBoot keeps them compressed but when accessed, files are readily uncompressed.
 Since the .WIM install file is Read-only, it can also be used as a ‘factory-fresh’ restore the image.
 Before that, the operating system needs to be installed via the manual process and is not yet supported by Microsoft’s deployment tools like WDS, MDT, and System Center Configuration Manager.